antoniodefazio/kafkatips/README.md

 https://www.linkedin.com/in/antoniodefazio-java-python-developer-sviluppatore-trainer-docente

-# Idempotence of Kafka consumers provided by at-least-once message delivery semantics in a Spring Boot project
+# Idempotence of Kafka consumers provided by at-least-once message delivery semantics with database in a Spring Boot project